SteenoGS/2019-11-07-git-greg/README.md

 - `git pull original master` (need to pull down remote from pull request)
 - `git fetch --prune`:
 - `git branch -d my_branch`:
+- `git branch -d`: delete branch that was merged
+- `git branch D`: for delete a branch that was not merged

+- `$ cd output/ > $ touch .gitkeep`: giving folder an empty file to make visible